Toobarizwan/All_of_Us/README.md

 ## Running Jobs on a Remote Server

-This is a guide on how to use `screen` to run jobs on All Of Us without keeping your laptop or browser open.
+This is a guide on how to use `screen` to run jobs on All Of Us.
+This will allow you to run jobs without keeping your laptop or browser open.

 ### Step 1: Start a Screen Session